GadgetAngel/BTT_SKR_13_14_14T_SD-DFU-Bootloader/README.md

 Bus 001 Device 072: ID 1d50:6015 OpenMoko, Inc. Smoothieboard
 ```

-Firmware can than be uploaded via dfu-util, e.g.
+Firmware can than be uploaded via dfu-util, e.g. (dfu-util ia a utility that run on Linux or Ubuntu platforms)

 ```
 sudo dfu-util --download firmware.bin